alpha951/FlyRight-Microservices-Flight-Booking/API_GATEWAY/README.md

 # JWT
 JASON WEB TOKEN (JWT) is a standard for creating tokens that assert some number of claims.
 JWTs are signed using a cryptographic algorithm to ensure that the claims cannot be altered after the token is issued.

+# Forward Proxy
+Forward proxy sits between the client and the internet.
+Client requests a resource from the internet through forward proxy, which acts as a intermediate layer.
+## Advantages of Forward Proxy:
+1. Filteration of content which is to be sent to the server.
+2. Caching
+3. Access control
+4. User annonimity (hide ip address of the client)

+## Disadvantages of Forward Proxy:
+1. Complex to setup
+2. If it fails then the whole network is affected.
+3. Single point of failure
+4. Latency increases

+# Reverse Proxy
+Reverse proxy sits between the internet and the server.
+The response from server goes to proxy then to the client.
+It helps us to hide the original server from direct client access.
+Nginix is a reverse proxy server.